 How much does baseboard painting cost in Tempe?

 It depends on the linear footage, condition of the existing trim, and whether you need repairs.
 Expect $2 to $5 per linear foot for clean, straightforward jobs.
 A 2,000-square-foot home might run $400 to $800.
-Get a quote; prices vary, and guessing wastes everyone's time.
+Get a quote.
+Prices vary.
+Guessing wastes everyone's time.

 Can you paint baseboards without removing them?

-Yes, and that's the standard approach.
+Yes.
+That's the standard approach.
 Removal adds cost and complexity.
 We mask, protect, and paint in place.
-The only time we remove is if the baseboard itself needs repairs or staining underneath.
+Removal only happens if the baseboard itself needs repairs or staining underneath.

 How long does baseboard paint last before it needs touching up?

-In normal residential conditions, a good paint job holds up for five to seven years before visible scuffing and wear show.
-High-traffic areas and homes with pets or small kids might need touch-ups sooner.
-Rental properties in Tempe typically see a refresh every three years with tenant turnover.
+In normal residential conditions, good paint holds five to seven years before visible scuffing shows.
+High-traffic areas and homes with pets or kids need touch-ups sooner.
+Tempe rental properties typically get refreshed every three years with tenant turnover.

 Ready to Get It Done Right